kamaso-macha/FskEncoder-Application/README.md

 # FskEncoder-Application
 Fsk-Encoder Application part without any extension

+## Disclaimer
+This project is still work in progress so the application is as it is!
+And it is only tested on one single host computer running Win 10.

+A lot of work is outstanding like unit tests and javadoc ...

 ## Abstract
 The Fsk Encoder application is a usefull tool for SW development in retro computing enviornment.